Krisha McCoy, MS

 Although rare, some infants may not be able to get adequate nutrition from breastmilk or mother's health concerns may affect breastmilk.
 If breastfeeding is no longer in the best interest for mother and baby, talk to your baby's doctor about the best nutrition option for your baby.

 Anticipate the obstacles you will face.
-For example, if you are planning on going back to work after a month or two, decide how you will continue breastfeeding.
+For example, if you are planning on going back to work after a month or 2, think about ways to continue breastfeeding.
 You may choose to extend your maternity leave, leave work periodically to nurse during the day, work part-time, work at home, or pump and store milk while you are at work.
-After six months, your baby will slowly be introduced to solid foods which will take some of the demand off of breastfeeding.
+After 6 months, your baby will slowly be introduced to solid foods which will take some of the demand off of breastfeeding.

 Again, look to breastfeeding organizations or other mothers to find tricks and tips to help you keep breastfeeding as long as you plan.